 Health and Safety Issues

-If your complaint relates to the condition of your accommodation in terms of cleanliness or health and safety you can contact the Department of Health for the relevant state.
+If your complaint relates to the condition of your accommodation in terms of health, hygiene and safety you can contact the local council or Department of Health for the relevant state.
+Instances such as these would relate to severe instances relating to public health matters not simply poor cleaning standards.
+If your complaint relates to simple poor cleaning make a complaint to the property.

 STAR Rated Properties

-If your complaint relates to facilities at the property and standard of the accommodation you can contact AAA Tourism if the property is STAR rated.
+If your complaint relates to facilities at the property and standard of the accommodation you can contact STAR Ratings Australia if the property is STAR rated.

 Deposits and Cancellation Fees

-If your complaint relates to the room rate, deposit, cancellation fees or another aspects of your consumer rights you can contact the fair trading or consumer affairs organisation for the relevant state.
+If your complaint relates to the room rate, deposit, cancelation fees or another aspects of your consumer rights you can contact the fair trading or consumer affairs organisation for the relevant state.

 The Australian Competition & Consumer Commission (ACCC) may also be able to assist you in lodging a complaint in this area.
 Contact the InfoCentre on 1300 302 502.